drmytek/HX35/README.md

 params, tonewheel count and note frequencies according to selected model.
 * Firmware: Keying/Gating tabs (EG/H100) will not affect independant Generator Mode
 * Firmware: Generator Mode "M3/M100" added
+* Firmware #5.401: ADC scaling factor for MAG organs added (limited potentiometer range), should be at 120 for MAG organs and 100 for other
+* Firmware #5.401: Fixed Equalizer parameter order

 Common firmware and EEPROM files for all products **now contained in HX3.5 Editor 5.4 ZIP** from now on - no need to download UPDATE ZIPs separately if not